-If they are overly aggressive on the question, it might not be the type of company you want to work for anyway.
+If they are overly aggressive on the question or being pushy about the starting salary you are looking for, it might not be the type of company you want to work for anyway.

-Give your current salary number (including benefits, bonuses, etc.) and then quickly move the conversation along about where you’d like your career and salary to go within this company.
+Give your current salary number (including benefits package, bonuses, etc.) and then quickly move the conversation along about where you’d like your career and salary to go within this company.

 You want to explain the number you’re looking for, focusing on your skills, your market value, and how you’re looking to grow within the company.